dev-bootcamp-2019/final-project-ryokomy/README.md

 - solidity: v0.4.25

 ## How to Use
+### ganache-cli & metamask
+set up ganache-cli and metamask
+### this repository
 ```
 git clone <this repository>
 cd <image-tokne-creator>
 npm install
 truffle compile
-ganache-cli
 truffle migrate
 npm run dev
 ```
+Then, open localhost:3000 in your browser.
-And then, input image name, image URL and push create button.
+Input image name, image URL and push create button.
 After confirm transaction using metamask, you can see the token balance increment.